God's Not Dead

 could be true.
 It is just not possible.

-I do keep in my mind, though, the idea behind the belief is, well, belief
+I do keep in my mind, though, the idea behind the belief is, well, belief Smile

 not the rational or scientific proof.